PDAL/PDAL/doc/about.rst

 is an open source software from Hobu, Inc. that organizes massive point cloud collections into `Greyhound`_-streamable data services.
 These two software projects allow province-scale LiDAR collections to be organized and served via HTTP clients over the internet.
+PDAL provides :ref:`readers.greyhound` to allow users to read data into PDAL processes from that server.

 .. _`Hobu, Inc.`: https://hobu.co